aryanpingle/code-analyser/ReadME.md

 Code-Analyser is a script which can be used to find out deadfiles present in the program.
-It can also be used to find out intra-module dependencies.
+It can also be used to find out dependencies at a given depth, check for files which are present in more than one chunk.
 <br>

 # Some Resilient features:-